New sea port development

-Lach Huyen International Gateway Port is under construction off the coast of Haiphong, Vietnam.
+The Lach Huyen International Gateway Port is under construction off the coast of Haiphong, Vietnam.

-Construction of the port began in April 2013, with the first two container berths scheduled to be completed in 2016.
+Construction of the port began in April 2013, with the first two container berths scheduled to be completed by the end of 2017.
 The two berths will serve six million tonnes of cargo a year.

 The port is being constructed south of Lach Huyen’s river estuary on Cat Hai Island.
 It will have a berth of approximately 8,000m, a route length of 18km, and a bottom elevation of 14m.